This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Chimichurri – Top steaks with chimichurri sauce instead of compound butter.

 - Store: Cool completely and store in an airtight container in the refrigerator for up to 3 days.
+Use leftovers to make a steak salad.

 - Meal prep: Marinate steaks up to 24 hours before cooking.
 You can also just make the marinade up to 5 days ahead and store separately in the fridge.